silvamleandro/UAV_Platform/README.md

-# uav_platform
+# Platform for UAV Controlling

-MQTT platform for UAV controlling
+This project aims to develop an MQTT platform for UAV control applying the detection of attacks on the wireless network.